kirteeprajapati/file-sharing-node-js/README.md

 3. Multer: Takes care of file uploaded as by default express don't handle it
 4. ejs: templating language helps to create different html views we write in ejs
 5. bcrypt: handling hashing of out password
+6. dotenv: environment variable file where we can store all our different